OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Introduction

-A long-standing aspiration in embodied AI is to develop agents that, much like humans, can seamlessly coordinate multiple tasks in parallel: conversing while manipulating objects \cite{figure_figure03_2025, 1x_neo_robot, lee2026modern_recipe, shi2025hi_robot}, or memorizing surroundings while navigating \cite{anwar2025remembr, rajvanshi2024saynav, gu2024conceptgraphs, kim2023topological}.
-These tasks share the same context as input, but produce diverse outputs in different modalities, without depending on each other.
-For example, consider an autonomous and self-evolving home robot like in \cref{fig:teaser} \cite{1x_neo_robot, figure_figure03_2025,torne2025mem}: while manipulating, it must concurrently memorize environmental changes for future reference, narrate its progress to the user, and occasionally plan ahead to update its schedule.
+A long-standing aspiration in embodied AI is to develop agents that, much like humans, coordinate multiple tasks in parallel: conversing while manipulating objects \cite{figure_figure03_2025, 1x_neo_robot, lee2026modern_recipe, shi2025hi_robot}, or memorizing surroundings while navigating \cite{anwar2025remembr, rajvanshi2024saynav, gu2024conceptgraphs, kim2023topological}.
+Consider an autonomous home robot such as the one in \cref{fig:teaser} \cite{1x_neo_robot, figure_figure03_2025,torne2025mem}: while manipulating, it must concurrently memorize environmental changes, narrate progress to the user, and plan ahead to update its schedule.
 We refer to this setting as \textit{multi-task parallelism}: concurrent execution of temporally independent tasks from shared input, each under its own time constraints.
-Such parallel multi-task capabilities are crucial for embodied agents to interact fluently and naturally in dynamic, real-world environments.

-Recent progress in robot learning, represented by Mixture-of-Transformers (MoT) \cite{liang2024mixture} Vision-Language-Action Models (VLAs), has made strides toward this goal.
-VLAs \cite{zitkovich2023rt, kim2024openvla, black2024pi_0, intelligence2025pi_05, bjorck2025gr00t, zhai2025wall_oss, li2024cogact, jiang2025galaxea, wen2025dexvla, bu2025univla, robotics2026xiaomi, cen2025rynnvla} are a class of multimodal foundation models that integrate vision, language, and action.
-Conventional VLAs \cite{zitkovich2023rt, kim2024openvla, bu2025univla, pertsch2025fast} are restricted to the action modality, and require multi-model inference for multiple tasks (\eg, running VLA and VLM concurrently), challenging on-device deployment within limited hardware resource.
-In contrast, recent MoT-VLAs \cite{intelligence2025pi_05,zhai2025wall_oss,robotics2026xiaomi} route different outputs to modality-specific experts (\ie, separate Transformer parameters), enabling a single model to perform both language-based tasks (\eg, planning), action-based tasks (\eg, manipulation), and even video generation tasks (\eg, as a world model \cite{cen2025rynnvla, bi2025motus}). \emph{ Yet this architectural multitasking capability does not automatically translate to inference speedup over the naive multi-model inference solution. }
+Recent Mixture-of-Transformers (MoT)~\cite{liang2024mixture} Vision-Language-Action Models (VLAs)~\cite{zitkovich2023rt, kim2024openvla, black2024pi_0, intelligence2025pi_05, bjorck2025gr00t, zhai2025wall_oss, li2024cogact, jiang2025galaxea, wen2025dexvla, bu2025univla, robotics2026xiaomi, cen2025rynnvla} have made strides toward this goal.
+Conventional VLAs~\cite{zitkovich2023rt, kim2024openvla, bu2025univla, pertsch2025fast} are restricted to the action modality, requiring multi-model inference for multiple tasks (\eg, running a VLA and a VLM concurrently) and making on-device deployment difficult under limited hardware resources.
+In contrast, recent MoT-VLAs~\cite{intelligence2025pi_05,zhai2025wall_oss,robotics2026xiaomi} route different outputs to modality-specific experts, enabling a single model to perform both language-based tasks (\eg, planning) and action-based tasks (\eg, manipulation).
+Yet this architectural multitasking capability does not automatically translate into inference speedups over naive multi-model inference.